HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 In Napari this array is a `numpy.ndarray`.
 [NumPy](https://numpy.org/) is a popular python package that provides 'n-dimensional arrays' (or 'ndarray' for short).
-N-dimensional just means they can support any number of dimensions - for example, 2D, 3D and beyond (like time series, images with many channels etc.).
+N-dimensional just means they can support any number of dimensions - for example, 2D (squares/rectangles of numbers), 3D (cubes/cuboids of numbers) and beyond (like time series, images with many channels etc. where we would have multiple rectangles or cuboids of data which provide further information all at the same location).

 ## Creating an image